-The question of what sustainable and eco-friendly doll houses are (and toys, for that matter), is not something that could be answered in one paragraph.
+The question of what non-toxic dollhouses, sustainable, and eco-friendly doll houses are (and toys, for that matter), is not something that could be answered in one paragraph.

 So much is racing through my mind right now on this topic, that I need to organize it all in a new blog post and just brainstorm about it while we move on 🙂

 That, and a large cup of coffee to get the writing going, so let’s dive straight into things 😉

 As an Amazon and Etsy associate, I earn a small commission from your purchase, with no extra charges for you.

 What Would I Personally Consider an “Eco” Dolls House or non-toxic dollhouse?